 Here’s the short version: We read across genres as a family, both aloud and silently.
-We work with Sarah to help her spell the words she needs to use correctly.
+We work with Ashar to help her spell the words she needs to use correctly.

 And she writes all sorts of things of her own choosing, everything from blog posts to fiction stories to her 4-H project documentation.

 Now, for the longer description…

 The hardest part about not “assigning” writing projects comes when I have to prepare documentation for our evaluator.

 Ashar knows a lot about many subjects – including the ones we’ve talked about above – but asking her to write a report or an essay isn’t a good way to get her to show what she knows.
 That said, the evaluator needs something she can easily look at that shows Ashar is making progress as a written communicator, as well as in her core subject areas.